jengkhaw95/react-qr-scan/README.md

 # react-qr-scan

-This library is simply used to scan QR code using device's camera.
+A react library used to scan QR code using device's camera.

 It supports `React.StrictMode` and provides `disabled` props to toggle ON/OFF the scanner.